Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region

-In the resonance energy region, ${\cal R}_{\rm res}$, we envisage that there can be sharp resonances in the reaction cross section associated with pocket resonances -- states in the potential pocket under the potential barrier which are eigenstates inside the optical potential pocket in the continuum, satisfying the Bohr-Sommerfeld quantization rule for a quasi-bound state inside the pocket.
-Of course, there can also be resonances with broad widths which are above-the-barrier Ramsauer-type resonances, arising from the interference of the waves passing through the nucleus and the wave passing around the nucleus \cite{Ram21, Pet62, Mar68}.
+Within the resonance energy regions, ${\cal R}_{\rm res}$, we envisage that the distinctively sharp resonances could manifest in the reaction cross sections $\sigma_R$.
+These are linked to pocket resonances.
+Additionally, there may be resonances characterized by large widths, known as above-the-barrier Ramsauer-type resonances.
+These arise due to the interference between waves traversing through the nucleus and those around the nucleus \cite{Ram21, Pet62, Mar68}.

-In the off-resonance continuum region ${\cal R}_{\rm contin}$ which we label with the subscript ``contin", the compound nucleus $^{12}$C state lies in the continuum and the off-resonance reaction cross sections in between the resonances depend not only on the penetrability through the potential barrier but also on the matching of the wavefunction inside the pocket, at the continuum state.
-The reaction cross section therefore depends on the barrier and the pocket shapes of the potential as a function of the internuclear separation $r$ as shown in Fig.\ref{fig1}(a).
-We envisage that the resonance regions $\cal R_{\rm res}$ disperse themselves in the continuum background regions of $\cal R_{\rm contin}$.
+In the off-resonance continuum region ${\cal R}_{\rm contin}$, the states of the $^{12}$C compound nucleus lies in the continuum.
+The $\sigma_R$ between resonances in this ${\cal R}_{\rm contin}$ region depends not just on the ability to penetrate the potential barrier but also by how the wave function is matched inside the potential pocket at the continuum state.
+Consequently, the reaction cross section depends sensitively also on the shape and the barrier height of the potential.
+The resonance regions $\cal R_{\rm res}$ disperse themselves among the off-resonance regions of $\cal R_{\rm contin}$ of the continuum.